• People

 has the solution

-Cavalier builds molds for widely diverse applications, including products for the automotive, commercial, recreational, heavy truck and agricultural industries.
+Cavalier builds molds for diverse applications, including products for the automotive, commercial, recreational, heavy truck and agricultural industries.
 Whether your needs are injection, structural foam, gas assist, multi-shot, thermoset, prototype or compression molds.

 Injection Molds